 People whose partners are controlling or violent may be in danger when they leave the relationship.

 If your friend or loved one is ready to leave an abusive partner, help him make a plan for getting out of the relationship as safely as possible.
 A domestic violence counselor can help with making a safety plan.

-You can do your best to share your concerns.
-But your friend or loved one will decide what’s right for her, even if it doesn’t make sense to you.
+Do your best to share your concerns with your friend or loved one – but understand that she will decide what’s right for her, even if it doesn’t make sense to you.

 It can take time for someone to be ready to talk.
-Let her know that you are available and ready to talk again whenever she is.
+Let her know that you are available to talk again whenever she is ready.